-USB Soft KVM is a lightweight Linux service that turns a simple USB switch into a full-featured KVM solution.
+USB-Soft-KVM is a lightweight Linux solution that turns a simple USB switch into a full-featured KVM solution.
 By combining an inexpensive USB switch with software-based monitor switching via DDC/CI, you get complete keyboard-video-mouse control on a budget.
-This software solution automatically switches your monitor’s input using DDC/CI commands over the I2C bus whenever you toggle the USB switch.
+This software solution automatically switches your monitor’s input source using DDC/CI commands over the I2C bus whenever you toggle the USB switch by responding to USB device connection events.
 It’s perfect for users with a laptop and desktop sharing one monitor.

 https://github.com/mevdschee/usb-soft-kvm